malivinayak/Self-Correcting-Message-System-using-Hamming-Code/README.md

 > <details>
 > <summary> Explanation </summary>
 >
-> > Hamming Code decoder give output as a original data bits wrt parity bits received with data bits
+> > Hamming Code decoder give output as a original data bits wrt parity bits received with data bits.
+> >  Input bits for Hamming Code decoder bloack is output bits of Hamming Code Encoder Block.
+> > Hamming COde Decoder Circuit Block give output as follows:
+> > > - Is error bit is present or not
+> > > - All parity bits which are calculated from input data bit and parity bit
+> > > - Original Data bits if one bit is corrected among 11 data bit
 >
 > </details>
 >